Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ### Example

-The following example shows what a notification modal might look like from the perspective of a meeting participant.
+The following example shows what a notification modal might look like from a meeting participant's perspective.

 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-participant-view.png" alt-text="Alt text here.":::